 - Click Update in the popup (the popup will then close)

 - Click Update on the article or category

 Bonus Tip: Additional Restrictions

-You can use the same process to set restrictions on other values throughout your Issuetrak site, including issue types, subtypes, task groups, and Quick Picks.
+You can use the same process to set restrictions on other values throughout your Issuetrak site, including issue types, subtypes, task groups, and Issue Templates (formerly Quick Picks).
 This gives you control over who has access to select those values from a drop down.
 These restrictions are set by users with the “Can access and maintain Administration functions” or the “Sys Admin” parameter.
 Once an individual value is created, such as an issue type, editing it will give you the restriction option.

 As always, if you have any questions or would like to see this in action via a quick demo, I’m happy to help!